yiyualt/acwriting/README.md

 * Find most suitable example sentence of the given english word/phrase
 * Given the writing intention,e.g. "introduce something","state the shortcoming of something","write conclusion",etc,
 the system outputs the most suitable phrases and sentence templates.
-* Given the english sentence you intend to express, the system automatically corrects the sentence's errors and transfer it into formal & academic style expression.
+* Given the English sentence you intend to express, the system automatically corrects the sentence's errors and transfer it into formal & academic style expression.

 So, let's get started!